Note

 df.head()

-Now we can compare the "truth" values from our targets, with their probabilities from the inference provided by the PSL model:
+Now we can compare the "truth" values from our targets, with their probabilities from the inference provided by the PSL model.
+Let's build a dataframe to show that:

 dat_val = {}